Can Schools Diagnose Dyslexia? Understanding School vs. Private Testing

 Unfortunately some educators will imply to parents that they cannot have their child tested for learning disabilities at school by making comments like “oh the school can’t diagnose dyslexia”.
 The omission of “but we can evaluate your child for a disability in reading and consider whether they need an IEP” makes all the difference in how parents interpret these statements.

-While these evaluations can reveal difficulties consistent with dyslexia, schools typically use terms like “reading disability” or “specific learning disability in reading.”
-There are a lot of strong opinions on the topic of whether it’s important for the school to use the term “dyslexia” in the IEP.
-However the term “specific learning disability in reading” is also used in diagnostic guides used by neuropsychologists and other medical evaluators.
-It’s not just a made up term used by schools as some parents think but using the terms dyslexia is more specific.
+While school evaluations often identify reading difficulties consistent with dyslexia, they typically use terms like “specific learning disability in reading.”
+There’s a debate about whether schools should explicitly use the term dyslexia in IEPs, but this terminology aligns with diagnostic guides used by medical professionals as well.
+It’s not just a made up term used by schools as some parents think, but using the term dyslexia is more precise.

 The Legal Obligation of Schools